 HO CHI MINH CITY

 Vietnam’s largest city, Ho Chi Minh City, also known as Saigon, is a top choice for backpackers and tourists.
+It’s cheap but historic nature means it is the perfect place for budget backpackers in Vietnam.
 The doorway to the War Remnants Museum and the Cu Chi Tunnels, Ho Chi Minh is a chaotic city; full of motorbikes, exciting nightlife and incredible food.

 Hostel/Budget rates – Dorm rooms start from as little as VND 92000 whilst decent private rooms in budget hotels and hostels start from around 250000 VND.